brendalf/brendalf/README.md

 ##

-Interested in machine learning products (end-to-end) and open source tools.
+Interested in machine learning products and open source tools.
 Proficient in Linux, Git, Shell, and programming languages, like C++, Python, and JavaScript.
 Learning Rust and Elixir.